khourious/labstuffs/nanopore/ONT/README.md

 #### This pipeline can:

-- Real-time analysis using RAMPART.
+- Perform real-time analysis using RAMPART.

-- High accuracy basecall using guppy_basecaller.
+- Perform high accuracy basecall using guppy_basecaller.

-- Demultiplex using guppy_barcoder.
+- Do demultiplexing using guppy_barcoder.

 - Estimate the min and max read filtering lengths automatically.